centreon/centreon-documentation/fr/api/restapi-v1.md

 title: Rest API (v1)
 ---

+> Cette documentation n'est disponible qu'en anglais.

-## Introduction
+## Overview

-Welcome to the Centreon Rest API documentation.
 This documentation is for developers familiar with HTTP requests and JSON.
-It explains various API operations, related request and response structure, and error codes.
+It explains various API operations, related requests and responses structure, and error codes.
 If you are not familiar with the JSON API, we recommend you to use the Centreon command line API documentation.

-This documentation is available in english only.

 ## Permissions